osi03224/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 Write a function that encodes a string using rot13
-Add one line to this code, so that the program prints a[2] = 98, followed by a new line Write a function that changes all lowercase letters of a string to uppercase
+Add one line to this code, so that the program prints a[2] = 98, followed by a new line Write a function that changes all lowercase letters of a string to uppercase Write a function that reverses the content of an array of integers